 Google Books - is a service from Google that searches the full text of books and magazines that Google has scanned, converted and stored in its digital database.

-Google Scholar - web-based database that indexes and searches peer-reviewed journal articles, books, theses, preprints, technical reports from all areas of research.
+Google Scholar - is a web-based database that indexes and searches peer-reviewed journal articles, books, theses, preprints, technical reports and citation details from all areas of research.

-HighWire Press - is the largest archive of open access journals for all major disciplines (2 434 604 free full-text articles).
+HighWire Press - is the largest archive of open access journals for all major disciplines (more than 2 434 604 free full-text articles).

-Hindawi - is the publisher of 437 peer-reviewed, open access journals covering a wide range of academic disciplines.
+Hindawi - is the publisher of more than 437 peer-reviewed, open access journals covering a wide range of academic disciplines.

 IRIS - World Health Organization (WHO) Institutional Repository for Information Sharing.

-OAIster - is a union catalog of millions of records representing open access resources.
-OAIster includes more than 30 million records from more than 1500 contributors.
+OAIster - is a union catalogue of millions of records representing open access resources.
+OAIster includes more than 50 million records from more than 2000 contributors.

 OAPEN - online library and publication platform contains freely accessible academic books, mainly in the area of Humanities and Social Sciences.